 • Two group LIC policies are offered to all the staff members of the College.
 The premiums are automatically deducted from the salary.

 Staff Quarters

-- Every year the College does maintenance and repair work of the teaching and non-teaching staff quarters - The College also plans to construct new staff quarters for the non-teaching staff
+- Every year the College does maintenance and repair work of the teaching and non-teaching staff quarters - The College is constructing a new staff quarters for the non-teaching staff.

 Others